t-pereira06/42_so_long/README.md

 ◦ All map must be surrounded by walls : '1'

-◦ Contain only 1 player: '1'
+◦ Contain only 1 player: 'P'

 ◦ Have 1 or more exits: 'E'